Fiscal risks retreating as deficits shrink: IMF

 By 2015, government debt ratios are expected to stabilize for most countries, assuming that interest rates remain low and growth continues, the IMF said in its Fiscal Monitor report.

-But the balance is precarious, and the UK, Italy and France are among countries that are vulnerable to even small economic shocks that would worsen their debt profiles.
+But the balance is precarious, and the UK, Italy and France are among those countries vulnerable to even small economic shocks that would worsen their debt profiles.

-The IMF forecast Italy and Spain will both miss their budget deficit goals this year and next because of weak growth, but it stopped short of calling for further belt-tightening.

-“We feel that the Spanish government has struck the right balance between supporting growth and moving forward with fiscal consolidation,” Joerg Decressin, deputy director of research at the IMF, said.
+Others such as Spain and Japan face a rising debt burden from growth that is too slow relative to their interest rate costs, it said.

 The IMF warned that deeply indebted countries should avoid the shock therapy of big upfront budget cuts.
 Instead, when a country is growing below its potential rate, gradually phasing in fiscal adjustment over 2-1/2 years delivers a smaller negative hit to growth than up-front cuts of the same overall size, the IMF said its research found.

-“Too little fiscal consolidation could roil financial markets, but too much risks further undermining the recovery and, in this way, could also raise market concerns,” it said.
+“Too little fiscal consolidation could roil financial markets, but too much risks further undermining the recovery and, in this way, could also raise market concerns,” the IMF said.

-Along these lines, Italy is moving to delay by a year its plan to balance the budget in 2013 due to a weakening economic outlook, according to a draft document due to be approved by the government on Wednesday obtained by Reuters.

-The IMF, which said it expected Rome to balance its budget not before 2017, urged it not to adopt additional corrective measures due to the weak economy.

 Moreover, highly indebted countries with a debt load above 60 percent of GDP will not necessarily see immediate benefits from budget cuts - in fact conditions at first may worsen, the IMF said.